MTS STUDENT SECTION

 (Click on the name of the person in whose name the scholarship is awarded for more information about these industry contributors.)

-• MTS sponsor must attend at least three (3) MTS events over the past six months, including luncheon sessions and other events like the golf tournament, barbeque, sporting clays, etc.
+• MTS sponsor must attend at least three (3) MTS events over the past six months.
+These events can include luncheons and other events such as the golf tournament, barbeque, sporting clays, etc.

 • Student must be sponsored by a MTS - Houston Section Member.

-• Student must plan to attend an accredited college or university on a full time basis
+• Student must plan to attend or currently be attending an accredited college or university on a full time basis

 • Student must have a Grade Point Average of 2.75 on a 4.0 scale.

-• Student must have acquired acceptance to the college of his/her choice
+• Student must have acquired acceptance or be enrolled in the college of his/her choice and must be a full-time student for the fall semester of 2014

 • Student must have a financial need